top of page

 Calder Psychology

-Part 1.
-Why Therapy Is More Than Talking: Understanding How Different Parts of the Brain Heal
+Understanding Trauma Part 1: Why Therapy Is More Than Talking: Understanding How Different Parts of the Brain Heal

 Healing doesn’t happen by changing one thought.
 It happens by supporting the whole person.
 Mind, Emotions, and Body.
 Why Do I Still Feel This Way If I Know Better?
 You’ve read the books.
 You’ve listened to the podcasts.
 Perhaps you’ve even spent hours researching anxiety, trauma, or emotional wellbeing.
 You understand why you react the way you do.
 You recognise your thinking patterns.
 You know your childhood experiences have shaped you, and you may even be wondering whether h